Sabertn/patilv.github.io/dataviz/index.md

 # Topics in Course (Discussion of few topics will be spread across multiple weeks)

-1. Introduction to Data visualization and R (Lab: Setup of R and  R-Studio)
+1. Introduction to Data visualization and R
-2. Perception of visual information and Graph Types (Lab: Getting started with the R, RStudio and Data Exploration)
+2. Perception of visual information and Graph Types
-3. Design of data graphics (Lab: R environment continued and base R graphics)
+3. Design of data graphics
 4. R environment and RMarkdown
 5.	ggplot2
 6. Interactive visualizations : ggvis, rCharts and googleVis